Zax-ZX81/sha-match/README.md

 __sfind__ produces the ___datasets___ used by __smatch__ and __scheck__.
 Its output is roughly the same as typing `find -type f | xargs sha256sum > dataset.sha256` on the _Linux_ command line.

 __sfind__ generates a list of files/directories in the current directory that then feeds back on itself as it works down its own list.
 The directories and other non-standard files are then removed with the regular files serving as the list for the checksum phase of the program.
 When using __-i__ or __-x__, during the building the file list it will check for all the items in `./sf_filter` and include or exclude them accordingly.

+#### sdup
+__sdup__ finds duplicates within a dataset, something __smatch__ won't do.
+At the time I originally started __sha-match__ I used _FSLint_ and _Duff_ for finding duplicates, but _FSLint_ no longer appears in the Fedora repository and I find _Duff_ a massive pain in the arse.
+So necessity provided an incentive.
+Choosing which file to keep amongst a group of duplicates is often a balance between the useful and the confusing.
+You want to keep files with meaningful filenames rather than ones with character salad names - but also shed duplicates with (1) near the end of the filename from an inadvertent second download.
+And the larger the set of files you're weeding the more blunt the tool becomes.
+I'd like to add additional features that would allow detection of things like meaningful names and indexed download multiples, but I'm stuck on how to do it.

 #### scheck
 __scheck__ does the same as __smatch__ only with a single file.
 It records the last _database_ it used successfully and will keep using that until another _database_ that passes the verification check is specified.
 It will print multiple results if it finds them, showing the ___dataset___ for each.